Graham Kennedy: The Graham Kennedy Show

 After specials on 15 November 1971 and 2 March 1972, Kennedy returned to regular television with The Graham Kennedy Show on 19 September 1972.
 This series lasted until late 1973.
 In 1974, when Kennedy claimed he wanted a rest, Nine allegedly paid him not to sign with another network.
 It was Frank Packer who paid Kennedy $50,000 to do nothing, as he was fearful he would work for someone else.
 Kennedy said in 1978:

 It wasn't a retainer.
 It was $50,000 not to work.
 Sir Frank didn't know it but I had no intention of working.

 The Graham Kennedy Show resumed in March 1975, and was Kennedy's first series in colour.

 Memorable, and controversial, moments, included the "crow call" controversy where, on 3 March 1975, Kennedy imitated a crow call ("faaaaaark") highly reminiscent of the word "fuck".
-This led the Australian Broadcasting Control Board to request that Kennedy "show cause" why he should not be removed from the airwaves.
+This led the Australian Broadcasting Control Board (ABCB) to request that Kennedy "show cause" why he should not be removed from the airwaves.
 Kennedy replied that he could not show cause, suggesting that the Board take action to limit his appearances, while hinting at legal action should they do so.
 Rather than removing him, the ABCB banned Kennedy from appearing live, forcing him to pre-record the show on videotape.

 Another notable moment was from 17 April 1975, when Kennedy attacked Senator Doug McClelland, the then Minister for the Media, over local content issues.
 His comments were edited, and a voiceover recorded by the general manager was inserted saying that Kennedy had made a "cowardly attack on a Labor Minister who was unable to defend himself."

 Following the McClelland incident, Kennedy parted company with the Nine Network, but later returned.